Human (Brandy album): Artwork and release

-Release and promotion

-Although Epic Records announced the release of Human for November 11, 2008, a call from Timbaland, who requested Norwood to record additional music with him and protegés J-Roc and James Fauntleroy, caused another month-long delay of the album.
+Although Epic Records announced the release of Human for November 11, 2008, a call from Timbaland, who requested Brandy to record additional music with him and protegés Jerome "J-Roc" Harmon and James Fauntleroy, caused another month-long delay of the album.
 His tracks, however, did not make the final cut on the album track listing as he was unable to contribute trademark backing vocals to his songs.
-Human was first released in France on December 5, 2008.
+Human was first released in France on December 5, 2008, by Sony Music.
 On December 8, it was released in Australia and the United Kingdom, and in North America the following day, by Epic Records, Knockout Entertainment and Koch Records.
 The deluxe edition was released simultaneously with the standard edition through digital media stores; in addition to the original track listing, it features five songs, including bonus tracks "Gonna Find My Love" and "Locket (Locked In Love)", and remixes of "Right Here (Departed)" and "Long Distance", the latter of which feature contribution by English DJ Moto Blanco and Jamaican American rapper Sean Kingston.
 Elsewhere, Human was not released until February 2009.
 In Japan, Sony Music Japan released a limited edition with a 3-video bonus DVD, including music videos and the making of "Right Here (Departed)".